Dans-Droids/chirp-arduino/ChirpinoSing for Arduino/README.md

 The chirp described by chirpStr (see Chirps / Codes above) is played and the method returns when the synthesiser has finished playing, around 1.7 seconds later.

 Accepted chirp strings are exactly 18 characters long and use only the digits 0-9 and/or the lowercase letters a-v.
 Chirp returns 0 if all is well, else a warnings value to indicate the problem.
-See the Trouble example program for a demonstration of the use of warnings.
+See the 'Trouble' example program for a demonstration of the use of warnings.

 ```chirp(chirpStr, enoughSpaceForFrames)```